 Diamond drilling without water: everything about dry drilling and core bits

-Dry drilling is rapidly gaining popularity among professionals and private craftsmen working with hard construction materials.
-This processing method is distinguished by the fact that it does not require supplying water to cool the diamond core bit, which significantly simplifies the organization of the workflow and increases its cleanliness.
+Dry drilling is rapidly gaining popularity among professionals and private contractors working with hard building materials.
+This processing method is distinguished by the fact that it does not require supplying water to cool the diamond core bit, which significantly simplifies the organization of the work process and increases its cleanliness.

-The main advantage of dry drilling is the absence of water slurry, which in the traditional wet method often contaminates the surrounding area and, in already finished interiors, can lead to damage.
-In residential premises, offices, or commercial buildings where finishing has already been completed, this is especially critical.
-Moisture getting on wallpaper, drywall, laminate, or wiring can cause costly consequences.
+The main advantage of dry drilling is the absence of slurry, which with the traditional wet method often soils the surroundings, and in conditions of already completed finishing work can lead to interior damage.
+In residential premises, offices, or commercial buildings where renovation has already been completed, this is particularly critical.
+Moisture entering wallpaper, drywall, laminate, or electrical installation can cause costly consequences.

-In addition, the dry method allows you to start work quickly without the need to arrange water supply, trays for collecting dirty liquid, and subsequent cleaning.
-This is especially relevant when working in apartments where access to utilities is limited and the process must be as neat and fast as possible.
+In addition, the dry method allows quick commencement of work without the need to organize water supply, tanks for collecting dirty liquid, and subsequent cleaning.
+This is especially relevant in apartments, where access to installations is sometimes limited, and the process itself must be as careful and fast as possible.

-Thus, dry drilling is not just a convenient alternative but a full-fledged technological approach focused on high accuracy, cleanliness, and minimal risks when working in delicate conditions.
+Thus, dry drilling is not only a convenient alternative but a full-fledged technological approach aimed at high precision, cleanliness, and minimal risk when working in delicate conditions.

-You cannot use any diamond core drills for dry drilling — special models are required that are designed to work without water cooling.
-Such bits have a special segment that ensures effective drilling even at high temperatures.
+For dry drilling, not every diamond core bit can be used — special models designed for operation without water cooling are required.
+Such drills have a special segment that ensures effective drilling even at high temperatures.

-Unlike wet drilling, where stationary stand-mounted units are more often used, dry drilling is almost always performed manually.
-Due to high dust formation with this method, dust extractors or specialized dust removal systems are mandatory.
+Unlike wet drilling, where stationary sets on stands are more often used, dry drilling is almost always performed manually.
+Due to the high dust formation in this method, dust extractors or specialized dust collection systems are mandatory.

-Here are the main types of tools used for dry drilling:
+Here are the basic types of tools used in dry drilling:

 1. Rotary hammer

-Cons: low power and RPM, weak performance on hard and reinforced materials.
+• Cons: low power and speed, poor efficiency in hard and reinforced materials.

-Application: ideally performs shallow holes in brick, foam block, aerated concrete.
-Work only in non-hammer mode!
+• Application: ideally performs shallow holes in brick, aerated concrete blocks, cellular concrete.
+Work exclusively in non-impact mode!

 2. Impact drill

-Pros: higher RPM than a rotary hammer, compactness, versatility.
+• Pros: higher speed than rotary hammer, compactness, versatility.

-Application: household drilling, installation of sockets and utilities.
+• Application: household drilling, installation of sockets and wiring.

-Features: 1 1/4 UNC or M16–M18 spindle, possibility to install extensions and dust extraction.
+• Features: 1 1/4 UNC or M16–M18 thread, possibility of using extensions and dust extraction.

 4. Diamond drill with micro-impact